Updated on January 21, 2025

 When you’re getting ready to start your capacity planning on a project, you’ll have three ways of going about it:

 With task capacity planning, you’ll get a beneficial overview of what everyone can handle based on their roles.
 It’s a great option for small businesses and uncomplicated projects because you don’t have to get super granular.
-Simply set up your resources and input their task capacity on a weekly or monthly basis, depending on how long the project will take.

 PROS of task capacity planning